 The need to make an improved case for budget allocations specifically to protected areas is relatively widely recognised in South Africa and abroad.
 For example, the South African Sustainable Financing Framework for Protected Areas emphasises the importance of better quantifying and communicating the value of protected areas and their associated ecosystem services (DEA, 2015).
 National Treasury has also provided feedback that protected areas and the wider biodiversity sector could do better at making its case, particularly at a provincial level.
-The introduction of a conditional grant for protected areas may also be worth pursuing in the medium-term but requires further investigation and engagement, and would only be a possibility if a strong case can be made for its introduction (see <a href="Appendix 6 Appendix 6 Appendix
+The introduction of a conditional grant for protected areas may also be worth pursuing in the medium-term but requires further investigation and engagement, and would only be a possibility if a strong case can be made for its introduction (see Appendix 6 for further discussion of this possibility).